 Learn Azure Sentinel: Integrate Azure security with artificial intelligence to build secure cloud systems – this book uses Data Explorer (see above) for hands-on exercises.

-Azure Sentinel in Action: Architect, design, implement, and operate Azure Sentinel as the core of your security solutions – this book is the next edition of the one just above and also used Data Explorer for hands-on examples.
+Microsoft Sentinel in Action: Architect, design, implement, and operate Microsoft Sentinel as the core of your security solutions – this book is the next edition of the one just above and also used Data Explorer for hands-on examples.

 Kusto.Explorer – a rich desktop application that enables you to explore your data using the Kusto Query Language in an easy-to-use user interface.